 Martin of Tours, one of my most favorite saints, was the son of a soldier in the Roman Army of the fourth century.
 He first attended church at the age of ten, against his parents’ wishes.
 When Martin was fifteen, he was required to join the army himself and served in Amiens, France.
 One winter night, he saw a beggar at the city gates, shivering with cold.
-Martin had no money to give him, but he took off his heavy cloak and sliced it in half with his sword, giving half to the beggar.
-That night, Jesus came to Martin in a dream, wrapped in half of Martin’s cloak.
+Martin had no money to give him, but he took off his heavy cloak and sliced it down the middle with his sword, giving half to the beggar.
+That night, Jesus came to Martin in a dream, wrapped in part of Martin’s cloak.
 Martin’s biographer, who knew him personally, wrote that the next day, Martin “flew to be baptized.”
 Martin decided that he could not be both a soldier and a follower of Jesus.
-Eventually, he reluctantly became Bishop of Tours.
+Later, he reluctantly became Bishop of Tours.

 Today he is remembered as the patron of all those who serve in the military, and the day of his death, November 11, is also Veterans Day, when we honor those who have fought for the protection of others.